4800 Riverbend Road, Suite 200

 Staphylococcus aureus, commonly referred to as "staph," is a germ frequently found on many peoples’ skin.
 Sometimes this germ can cause serious infections, such as skin infections, pneumonia, surgical infections or blood stream infections.
 MRSA is a type of staph that has more limited antibiotic options and is more common in people recently hospitalized or treated with antibiotics.
 The main way to prevent a staph infection is to wash your hands regularly, keep wounds clean, and avoid sharing personal items (towels, razors) with other people.

 Hepatitis C virus (HCV) is an infection that affects liver cells and can spread person to person through contact with blood.
 About 3-4 million people in the USA are infected with HCV and many are unaware they have the virus.
-Current treatments for HCV can have many side effects, but there will be new drugs available in the next couple years that will shorten treatment, make it more tolerable and lead to higher cure rates.
-Once these medications become available, the providers at the Beacon Center will provide complete care for patients interested in treatment.
+There are multiple new treatments for HCV that have high cure rates.
+The providers at the Beacon Center provide complete care for patients interested in HCV treatment.
 If you have risk factors such as unprotected sex, intravenous drug use or were born between 1945 and 1965, you should ask your primary care doctor to test you for HCV.